nwelter1/Parking-Garage-Project/README.md

 #PARKING GARAGE PROJECT

+NOTES: Parking Garage code currently runs as if it is a pay/park station that is constantly running.
+Some output is displayed to show movement of ticket numbers from list of available tickets/spaces and the dictionary.
 Nate:
 Started the project/repo and typed out code for takeTicket and payForParking.
 Figured out how to execute functions and have everything run smoothly with clean code.
 Figured out concept for project.